Marie-Ehrman/Marie_Ehrman_Portfolio_Page/README.md

 - border radius and shadow to project thumbnails

 Error Pug Template
+- error page displays and allows user to return to index route

-Nodemon added to package.json "starts". npm start from the terminal will serve the app
+Nodemon added to package.json "starts"
+- npm start from the terminal will serve the app